-In setting the NEOs' base salaries for Fiscal 2022, the Committee considered all of the factors described above for each executive and conducted an examination of the applicable market data.
+In setting the NEOs' base salaries for Fiscal 2023, the Committee considered all of the factors described above for each executive and conducted an examination of the applicable market data.

-In July 2021, the Committee approved increases to the base salaries of Messrs.
-Rossi, Cardenas and Audia and Ms. Bacchus in the amounts of 4.5%, 7.0%, 2.0% and 3.0%, respectively.
-In June 2022, the Board approved an increase of 49.5% in the base salary of Mr. Watson upon his promotion from Vice President Finance and Corporate Controller to Vice President and CFO, effective June 9, 2022.
-Mr. Watson also received a merit increase in October 2021 when he was Vice President Finance and Corporate Controller.
+In July 2022, the Committee approved increases to the base salaries of Messrs.
+Rossi, Chowbey, Cardenas, and Ms. Keating in the amounts of 4.6%, 4.5%, 4.5% and 6.5%, respectively.
+Mr. Watson's base salary was established upon his promotion from Vice President Finance and Corporate Controller to Vice President and CFO, which occurred in late Fiscal 2022 and was not increased in Fiscal 2023.